 Available Resources to Help you Plan for Water Infrastructure Technical Assistance

-Please take a moment to review the protocols and policies of your specific state, as each state has their own unique State Revolving Fund (SRF) guidelines, deadlines, and application process.
-Please note that EPA follows state-based guidelines, so your specific state’s policies are what we provide technical assistance toward.
+Here’s some common links to the protocols and policies of specific State Revolving Fund (SRF) guidelines, deadlines, and application process.
+Please note that EPA follows state-based guidelines, so your specific state’s policies are what guides our technical assistance.

 Michigan